dfparker2002/onedrive-sdk/README.md

 ## Build

-To build the jar use:
+To build the jar invoke:

     mvn package